yoolk/yoolk_api/README.md

     listings.offset
     listings.page_offset

+## Rails

+While the models can be used directly from this gem, we encourage everyone using YoolkApi in a Rails project to add models that extend the standard models:

+class Listing < YoolkApi::Listing # Inherits from the Listing model in the YoolkApi gem

+  # Your custom methods, e.g.:
+  def code
+    alias_id.to_s.gsub(/\D/, '')
+  end
+end

 ## Error Handling

 All unsuccessful responses returned by the API (everything that has a 4xx or 5xx HTTP status code) will throw exceptions.
 All exceptions inherit from YoolkApi::Error and have three additional properties which give you more information about the error: